rawiriblundell/wiki.bash-hackers.org/commands/classictest.md

     Hi All,

     I've got a script that I'm trying to set up, but it keeps telling me
-    that  &quot;[-d command not found&quot;.
+    that  "[-d command not found".
 Can someone please explain what is
     wrong with this?: